arafato/alicloud-core-concepts-book/manuscript/governance.md

 {id: ch-gov-users-and-policies}
 ### RAM Users and Policies:
-Sometimes also referred to as *Sub-Account*.
+A RAM user is sometimes also referred to as *Sub-Account*.
 It is a user account that is used for web-based login to the Alibaba Cloud portal and/or programmatic access to the OpenAPI.
 They can't access anything in your account until you give them permission.
 All permissions need to be explicitly granted.
 You give permissions to a user by creating an identity-based policy, which is a policy that is attached to the user or a group to which the user belongs.
 The following example shows a JSON policy that allows the user to perform all TableStore actions (ots:*) on the Books table in the 123456789012 account within the eu-central-1 region.
 ```
 {